 During his prior post as CFO of Hamilton Bank, DeAlmeida managed the accounting operations and investments for the bank, yet he quickly found himself entrenched in other aspects of the business.
 DeAlmeida handled negotiations and all related acquisition dealings, fueling growth for Hamilton Bank at a time when other banks were struggling.
 He became vice president and treasurer in 1990 and earned the position of bank president in July 2005.
 During DeAlmeida’s tenure, Hamilton Bank has proven its stability, its reputation, and its dedication to the customer.

 DeAlmeida is a past chairman and serves on the board of directors of the Maryland Bankers Association, the only professional association representing the banking industry in Maryland.
 He also serves on the Federal Reserve Bank of Richmond’s Community Depository Institutions Advisory Council (CDIAC), a 12 member, hand-selected group of banking experts that shares insights on the economy, banking conditions, lending conditions, regulatory matters and other issues that affect the ability of community depository institutions to serve local markets.
 DeAlmeida is on a special committee to advise the president of the Maryland Chamber of Commerce and is on the University of Baltimore Merrick School of Business Advisory Council, which provides a business perspective for the strategic direction of the School.
 He is chairman of the board of directors of Healthy Neighborhoods, a supporting organization of the Baltimore Community Foundation, which finances housing and home improvements for home buyers and homeowners in Baltimore City.
-DeAlmeida also serves on the board of directors of Girl Scouts of Central Neighborhood and the Neighborhood Housing Services (NHS) of Baltimore loan committee.
+DeAlmeida also serves on the board of directors of Girl Scouts of Central Maryland and the Neighborhood Housing Services (NHS) of Baltimore loan committee.
 He is a past director of both NHS of Baltimore and Harbel Housing Services.